Page 5 — Prompt Flow & Agents

 | Column Metadata | Every column across all tables with types and descriptions |

-| Table Relationships | Foreign-key links between tables |
+| Relationships | Foreign-key links between tables |

 Table Metadata Columns